 The provider you choose should be able to help you implement a pilot program, while helping you define specific goals during the pilot period.
-Once you learn what works, you can apply the same strategy as you scale throughout your store or across your footprint to truly make the most of your digital signage network.
+Once you learn what works, you can apply the same strategy as you scale throughout your store or across your footprint to truly make the most of your retail digital signage network.

-#3: Your Content Must Draw Attention
+#3: Your Retail Digital Signage Must Draw Attention

-Incorporating digital signage into your in-store experience makes a big statement to your customers.
+Incorporating retail digital signage into your in-store experience makes a big statement to your customers.
 It can vastly improve customers’ perception of your business and demonstrate that you care about their experience.
 In short, they will notice.

 With those considerations in mind, you want to make sure that you’re incorporating content that demands your customers’ attention and addresses their needs.
 You need to put yourself in your customers’ shoes and ask yourself: